buddi56/My_Notes_For_Android_Building/Compile_LineageOS/Start-LOS-build-Mega-Upload.md

         repo init -u git://github.com/LineageOS/android.git -b lineage-16.0

-12. Get npro value
+12. Get nproc value

         nproc (get "n" from here)

 13. Use the above ```nproc``` vaue to sync source code using multiple threads.
 This takes lot of time, depends on the nproc value and Internet Speed.

-        repo sync -jn --force-sync
+        repo sync -j(nproc) --force-sync

-**Third phase: Start Compiling**
+**Third phase: Setting ccache and Jack**

 14. Use CCACHE.
 If you want to use Ccache then execute below 3 commands.
 CCache is used to quicken build speed.

         export USE_CCACHE=1

 15. Input the storage yu want to use for ccache.
 Here I used 50G (means 50 GB).
-If you build for multile devices then this is enough, but for 1 device you can use 25GB and this storage is permanently used.
+If you build for multile devices then this is enough, but for 1 device you can use 25GB and this storage is permanent.

         prebuilts/misc/linux-x86/ccache/ccache -M 50G

         export CCACHE_COMPRESS=1

+16. Setup Jack, use below command

+        export ANDROID_JACK_VM_ARGS="-Xmx16g -Dfile.encoding=UTF-8 -XX:+TieredCompilation"

+Remember to replace 16 in -Xmx16g with half the value of your RAM.
+Eg: If I have 16GB RAM then it is -Xmx8g.

+**Fourth phase: Start compiling**

 16. Start build